Why the Swiss still speak in dialects

 Casoni provides historical reasons for the marked differences between Italian- and German-speaking Switzerland: "In German-speaking Switzerland dialect had an identity-creating role in distinguishing the nation from Germany.
 In Ticino too there was a desire among people to mark themselves off from Italy and Mussolini, but it was not so strong."

-Meanwhile, in Italian digital communication and social media have led to a revival of dialects.
+Meanwhile, in Italian too, digital communication and social media have led to a revival of dialects.
 "Through digital communication dialect got back a positive image.
 No one expected that!" says Casoni.

 Romansh is 'in'